g0rbe/CEH/04_Enumeration.md

 	- **UDP 162** (Trap)
 - Three element:
 	-SNMP manager:
-		- A sofware running on the management station
+		- A software running on the management station
 		- Display collected information
 	- SNMP agent:
 		- A software running on the network nodes
 		- Different components are monitored (CPU, RAM, ...)
 	- Management Information Base (MIB):
-		- A colloection of information organized hierarchically in a virtual database
+		- A collection of information organized hierarchically in a virtual database
 		- 2 types:
 			- Scaler: single object instance
 			- Tabular: multiple related object instance